swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 Individuals reported often get upset, defensive, or deny the report.
 Allow them to give any additional details about the incident.
 However, remember:

-- It does not matter if they did not intend to hurt anyone; their behavior still impacted participants negatively.
+- It does not matter if they did not intend to hurt anyone; their behaviour still impacted participants negatively.
 - It is not your job to reassure or forgive them.
 - Do not allow the reported person to make an apology to the reporter or impacted person.
 Often an apology centers the reported person’s feelings and not the person who was impacted.
 You may accept their apology and offer to pass it on, but you’re not required to if you think it would negatively impact the reporter.